 - History Brush lets you restore the image to its original state.

 Size.
 The maximum width of a line made by the brush.

 Hardness.
 The blurriness of the tool's edges.
 The less the value the more blurry the tool's edges become.
 At value 100% the border between the brush's edges and the background is very distinct; at lower values the transition between these areas is smoother.

 Strength.
 The degree of restoration to the original state.
 At lower values there will be less restoration and more blending with the effect; at value 100% the original image will be restored more completely.

 - Clone Stamp copies parts of an image from one area to another while preserving the cloned area's original color palette, shadows, textures, lighting, and other characteristics.
 The hot-key for the tool is S.

 - Chameleon Brush copies parts of an image from one area to another, while taking into account the color palette, shadows, textures, lighting, and other characteristics of the background, onto which the clone is placed.
 Unlike the Clone Stamp, this tool preserves the texture of the image.
 The hot-key is H.

-To duplicate an object, select an area to be cloned by holding down Alt on Windows or Option on Macintosh.
+To duplicate an object, select an area to be cloned by holding down Alt on Windows or Option on Mac.

-To remove a part of the clone, press the Ctrl-key on Windows / on Macintosh, and keeping it pressed draw over the area.
+To remove a part of the clone, press the Ctrl-key on Windows / on Mac, and keeping it pressed draw over the area.